-NEW FREE PET PORTAL!
-Just click on the Pet Portal Log-in.
-After you register, you’ll be able to enjoy the convenient benefits of your Pet Portal with features such as:
+FREE PET PORTAL!
+Just click on the Pet Portal Log-in and register.
+You’ll be able to enjoy the convenient benefits of your Pet Portal features such as:

 - Checking your pet’s health records